PlayFab/gsdk/UnrealPlugin/ThirdPersonMPCloudDeploy.md

 * Select __Add Build__
 * Skip ahead to the __Configure Regions__ section below

-### Connect Game Client to MPS hosted build

-(Under construction, coming soon!)

 # Navigation

-For some users, this guide sequence is now finished.
-You can return to the main [Unreal GSDK Plugin](README.md) guide.
+Many users will want to test their server by [connecting a game client](ThirdPersonClientConnect.md).

 Other users may optionally continue on to rebuild and redeploy their servers using [Linux containers](LinuxBuildsUE5.md).
 This reduces the server hosting costs for large scale deployment.

+Otherwise, you can return to the main [Unreal GSDK Plugin](README.md) guide.